 PCC has partnered with various organizations to produce and publish children’s books written in several languages including Southern Tutchone and Cree (Plains, Swampy, Woods).
 An accompanying app was created to allow children to follow along while listening to a native speaker narrate the stories.
-The books and app have been widely distributed to libraries and schools and given to kindergarten and grade one students.
+The books and app have been widely distributed to libraries and schools and given to kindergarten to grade three students.

-This project is a continuation from an earlier initiative, facilitated by PCC, that saw the creation of a content sharing partnership between SayItFirst, a publisher of traditional Aboriginal language content for children and One Laptop per Child Canada (OLPC).
+This project is a continuation from an earlier initiative, facilitated by PCC, that saw the creation of a content sharing partnership between SayItFirst, a publisher of traditional Indigenous language content for children and One Laptop per Child Canada (OLPC).